alexmacarthur/typeit/README.md

 ## Contribute

 Please do!
-The code is available on Github.
 Check out the [CONTRIBUTING.md](https://github.com/alexmacarthur/typeit/blob/master/CONTRIBUTING.md) file to see how to get started.

 ## Know of a Neat Site Using TypeIt?